citrix/xencenter-plugin-specification/docs/xml-configuration.md

 </XenCenterPlugin>
 ```

-This is purely for convenience and is equivalent to defining the method list on each command separately.
-When both `required_method_list` and `required_methods` are set on a command, `required_methods` is taken by preference.
+This capability is purely for convenience and is equivalent to defining the method list on each command separately.
+When both `required_method_list` and `required_methods` are set on a command, `required_methods` takes precedence.

 For syntax and further information see ‘Commands and RBAC’.